-Article 5 Environmental stakeholders related to credit guarantees
+Article 5 Environmental Stakeholders related to Credit Guarantees

-- 1. In the context of the credit guarantee process there are three main stakeholders: (i) KCGF who is guaranteeing the RFIs portfolio; (ii) RFIs, the recipients of KCGF Guarantees, (iii) qualifying borrowers (MSMEs/Applicants) as direct beneficiaries.
+- In the context of the credit guarantee process there are three main stakeholders: (i) KCGF who is guaranteeing the RFIs portfolio; (ii) RFIs, the recipients of KCGF Guarantees, (iii) qualifying borrowers (MSMEs/Applicants) as direct beneficiaries.
 The above stakeholders' responsibilities are: - 1.1.
-KCGF is responsible to implement this ESMP and guaranteeing only financing of environmentally sound projects; - 1.2. the RFIs according to the guarantee agreement shall implement the requirements of this ESMP and shall use KCGF guarantees only for environmentally sound projects as defined in this ESMP and shall require that their clients comply with the requirements stipulated by local health, safety, and environmental legislation; - 1.3. the RFI's clients must comply with the requirements stipulated by their loan agreements and the local health, safety, and environmental legislation.
+KCGF is responsible to implement this ESMP and only guarantee financing of environmentally sound projects; - 1.2. the RFIs according to the guarantee agreement shall implement the requirements of this ESMP and shall use KCGF guarantees only for environmentally sound projects as defined in this ESMP and shall require that their clients comply with the requirements stipulated by local health, safety, and environmental legislation; - 1.3. the RFI's clients must comply with the requirements stipulated by their loan agreements and the local health, safety, and environmental legislation.

-Article 6 Environmental Stakeholders-legislation
+Article 6 Environmental Stakeholders-Legislation

-- 1. Two main governmental institutions draft, enforce, and oversee the implementation of environmental legislation and regulations in Kosovo are Ministry of Environment, Spatial Planning and Infrastructure, and the Kosovo Environmental Protection Agency. - The MESPI is a central executive body tasked with the creation and implementation of general management legislation in the field of environment, water, housing spatial planning, and construction. - 3.
-KEPA is a government institution that engages, through integrated environmental monitoring, an efficient system of environmental information, and continuous reporting on

-- the environmental situation, to maintain the quality of air, water, soil and biodiversity, promote the use of renewable energy sources and sustainable use of natural resources. - 4.
-Local government (municipalities) are responsible for issuance of Municipal Environmental Permit for the projects and activities that are subject to Municipal Environmental Permits listed in the Annex of the Administrative Instruction No. 01/2017 for the release of Municipal Environmental Permit of the Ministry of Environment, Spatial Planning and Infrastructure as well as the projects and activities that have passed the selection phase in MESPI and are assessed to be subject to Municipal Environmental Permit and not Environmental Impact Assessment if an EIA report is not required, the relevant Municipality assesses the project against the requirements of a municipal permit and may initiate the procedure for issuing a MEP.
+- Two main governmental institutions that draft, enforce, and oversee the implementation of environmental legislation and regulations in Kosovo are Ministry of Environment, Spatial Planning and Infrastructure (MESPI), and the Kosovo Environmental Protection Agency (KEPA). - 2.
+MESPI is a central executive body tasked with the creation and implementation of general management legislation in the field of environment, water, housing spatial planning, and construction. - 3.
+KEPA is a government institution that engages, through integrated environmental monitoring, an efficient system of environmental information, and continuous reporting on the environment, to maintain the quality of air, water, soil and biodiversity, promote the use of renewable energy sources and sustainable use of natural resources. - 4.
+Local government (municipalities) are responsible for issuance of Municipal Environmental Permit (MEP) for the projects and activities that are subject to Municipal Environmental Permits listed in the Annex of the Administrative Instruction No. 01/2017 for the release of Municipal Environmental Permit of the Ministry of Environment, Spatial Planning and Infrastructure as well as the projects and activities that have passed the selection phase in MESPI and are assessed to be subject to Municipal Environmental Permit and not Environmental Impact Assessment (EIA) - if an EIA report is not required, the relevant Municipality assesses the project against the requirements of a municipal permit and may initiate the procedure for issuing a MEP. - 5.
+During the evaluation process of guaranteed loans by KCGF the following local on the enforced laws listed below will apply: - 5.1.
+Law on Environmental Protection - 5.2.
+Law on Environmental Impact Assessment (EIA); - 5.3.
+Law on Labour; - 5.4.
+Law of Nature Protection; - 5.5.
+Law on The Inspectorate of Environment, Waters, Nature, Spatial Planning and Construction; - 5.6.
+Law on Construction; - 5.7.
+Law on Occupational Safety, Health and the Working Environment; - 5.8.
+Law on Waste; - 5.9.
+Law on Noise Protection; - 5.10.Law on Cultural Heritage.